This article was updated on 31 July 2020 to reflect confirmation that IR35 rule changes will take effect from April 2021.

 From 6 April 2021 new rules for off-payroll labour are being extended into the private sector.

-The off-payroll working tax regime (commonly referred to as IR35) was brought into effect in 2000; this mandated that individuals providing services through an intermediary company (usually a personal services company - PSC) would be required to operate PAYE and NI Contributions on the payments made from the contracting company (client).
+The off-payroll working tax regime (commonly referred to as IR35) was brought into effect in 2000.
+It mandated that individuals providing services through an intermediary company (usually a personal services company - PSC) would be required to operate PAYE and NI Contributions on the payments made from the contracting company (the client).

 Historically, by procuring services from PSCs, private sector clients have been able to transfer employment law responsibilities, obligations and employer’s NICs to the PSCs.
 From April 2021, these obligations and responsibilities will now sit at the door of the client, leading to increased administration and liabilities.
 The public sector has been impacted by these rules since April 2017.

 Many clients are taking a view that the administration to ensure compliance with the rule changes restricts the benefits of using off-payroll labour and are looking for alternative ways to engage and contract with its workforce, including bringing those PSC workers onto payroll.

 Should the client decide to convert its off-payroll workers to employees, this will mean increased costs to the business due to employer NIC and pension contributions on top of salary payments.
 Moreover, while the PAYE burden and NIC bill of the individual worker will increase, the individuals gain employee benefits of holiday, sick pay and employer pension contributions.

 However, for the client, where off-payroll workers convert to employees, the additional cost burden may be partially offset if these individuals are engaged in eligible research and development (R&D) activities.

 R&D benefits available